James-Frowen/james-frowen.github.io-v2/_posts/2017-09-24-Creating-a-robot.md

 ---
 layout: post
 title: Creating a Robot
-description: Creating a 3d model of a robot in blender for Quantum Robot
+description: Creating a 3d model of a robot in blender for Quantum Robot.
 image: /assets/images/blenderRobot-1.jpg
 project: Quantum Robot
 date: 2017-09-24